Ah, who needs link building strategies, right?

 Lead with value (the heads up about the broken link) and end with value (providing a link to your awesome piece of content they can use as a replacement for the dead link).

-Here’s what I would send to one of the targets in the GBA for Women project:
+Here’s how I would craft a pitch to send to one of the targets in a publication I’m courting:

 - It’s addressed to the webmaster/editor – someone who can act on it.